steveardis/packer-ubuntu-trusty-mini-iso/README.md

 # Introduction

-It is a packer template based on netboot iso which builds a xubuntu desktop qemu image with auto-login.
+It is an example packer template based on netboot iso that adds sample grains to a built image.

 # Configure